-Vegetation treatment activities proposed would include mechanical, manual, herbicide, and prescribed burn treatments, both pile and broadcast.
+Vegetation treatment activities proposed would include mechanical, manual, herbicide, and prescribed burn treatments.
 Vegetation treatment involving motorized equipment could pose a risk of accidental ignition.
 Temporary increases in risk associated with uncontrolled fire from prescribed burnings could also occur.
 As discussed in Section 3.17.1, "Environmental Setting," in Volume II of the Final PEIR, under "Prescribed Burn Planning and Implementation," implementing a prescribed burn requires extensive planning, including the preparation of prescription burn plans, smoke management plans, site-specific weather forecasting, public notifications, safety considerations, and ultimately favorable weather conditions so a burn can occur on a given day.
 Prior to implementing a prescribed burn, fire containment lines would be established by clearing vegetation surrounding the designated burn area to help prevent the accidental escape of fire.
 Water containers and safety equipment would be staged on site as necessary.

 The potential increase in exposure to wildfire during implementation of treatments was examined in the PEIR.
 Increased wildfire risk associated with the use of heavy equipment in vegetated areas and with prescribed burns is within the scope of the PEIR because the types of equipment and treatment duration and the types of prescribed burn methods proposed as part of the project are consistent with those analyzed in the PEIR.
+The inclusion of land in the proposed treatment area that is outside the CalVTP treatable landscape constitutes a change to the geographic extent presented in the PEIR.
+However, within the boundary of the project area, the wildfire risk of the project area is essentially the same within and outside the treatable landscape; therefore, the wildfire impact is also the same, as described above.
 SPRs HAZ-1, HAZ-2, HAZ-3, and HAZ-4, pertaining to preparation of burn plans in accordance with CAL FIRE requirements, equipment safety requirements, keeping fire extinguishers, and prohibiting smoking in vegetated areas, apply to the proposed treatments.
 SPR AQ-3 is also applicable to this as it requires a burn plan prepared by a qualified technician or certified State Burn Boss and will predict fire behavior.
 SPRs applicable to Impact WIL-1 are SPRs AQ-3 and HAZ-2, 3 and 4.